sav-che/TL-2/Authors/Siim-Jensen, Johannes {std. Siim-Jensen}.md

-> [!cite] BHL link: this entry starts at [page 597](https://www.biodiversitylibrary.org/item/104077#page/611/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 597](https://www.biodiversitylibrary.org/page/33333736) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Siim-Jensen, Johannes (1870-1921), Danish pharmacist; Dr. phil.
-Marburg 1900; librarian at the Pharmaceutical School in Copenhagen as well as pharmacist at the military hospital. (*Siim-Jensen*).
+Marburg 1900; librarian at the Pharmaceutical School in Copenhagen as well as pharmacist at the military hospital.
+**Abbreviated name**: *Siim-Jensen*

 #### Herbarium and types